*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 As mentioned above, the ProForm Studio Pro 22 bike uses magnetic resistance which is very quiet.
 There is no noise while pedalling or braking.
 The only noise comes from the instructor talking on the screen and the quick beeps that let you know the resistance is changing or the class is over.

 The Studio Pro 22 bike does not fold up.
 There are wheels under the front stabilizer so you can tip the bike and gently roll it out of the way.
 REMOVE ANY WEIGHTS BEFORE DOING THIS!
 We made the mistake of rolling the bike without removing the weights first and they came tumbling down towards the screen and our toes.

-We also recommend removing your tablet before you tilt and roll the bike.
 A bike mat under the bike will keep it secure on the floor (so it doesn’t walk) and it will reduce floor vibration and noise as well.